As an Amazon Associate, I earn from qualifying purchases. See my disclosures for more information.

 Tar Based Roof Coatings

-Tar based roof coatings are the cheapest option to repair a roof leak but they don’t last as long and they are messy to apply.
+Tar based roof coatings range from thick coatings that require a putty knife or trowel to thinner, more pourable varieties.
+These roof coatings are the cheapest option to repair a roof leak but they don’t last as long and they are messy to apply.

-Tar based roof coatings should be used almost exclusively on asphalt roofing, like a rolled roof or a shingle roof.
-These coatings should not be used to repair a roof leak on a metal roof because they don’t flex at the same rate which can result in cracks.
-There is nothing worse than using something to repair a roof leak and then having it crack soon after.
+Tar roof coatings are used on asphalt roofing, like a rolled roof or a shingle roof.
+These coatings don’t flex well enough for a metal roof which can result in cracks.

 Elastomeric Roof Coatings

-Elastomeric roof coatings are typically a better way to repair a roof leak because they are more flexible than a tar based coating.
-If you use these, try not to cover the edges and junctions of the shingles.
-Once the shingle laps are covered, the roof can’t flex as much and the shingle edges can curl up.
+Try not to cover the edges of shingles when you apply elastomeric roof coatings.
+Once the shingle edges are covered, the roof can’t flex as much and the shingle edges can curl up.

 Silicone Roof Coatings